Six Pack Abs Workout For Upper and Lower Abs

 When people think about the “core”, they usually just consider the rectus abdominis (aka the six-pack abs), with exercises like hanging leg raises, Side planks, and maybe some crunches or sit-ups.

-While there’s nothing wrong with those exercises or placing focus on your abs, the core is actually composed of multiple muscle groups that also need attention.
-One of those is known as the obliques (internal and external obliques)
+While there’s nothing wrong with those exercises or with focusing on your abs, the core is actually composed of multiple muscle groups that also need attention.
+One of those is the obliques (internal and external obliques)

-Obliques are an important part of your entire core that comes in handy during rotational exercises and balancing your way through everyday life.
+Obliques are an important part of your core, which comes in handy during rotational exercises and when balancing everyday life.

 These oblique exercises engage far more than just your so-called “side abs” and make you a stronger human overall.